mahdi157289/Protien-Lab/README.md

-# BodySync - Personalized Fitness & Nutrition Planning System
+# Protein Lab - Personalized Fitness & Nutrition Planning System
 A web-based fitness and nutrition planning system that provides users with personalized workout and diet plans, a virtual supplement store, and a Victory Wall to share success stories.<be><br>

 ## 🌐 Live Preview
 <div align="center">
-<a href="https://bodysync.vercel.app/" target="_blank">Visit BodySync</a>
+<a href="https://Protein Lab.vercel.app/" target="_blank">Visit Protein Lab</a>
 </div>
 <br>
 <div align="center">